kubedb/docs/docs/guides/singlestore/backup/kubestash/application-level/index.md

 Here,

-- `.spec.manifestOptions.mySQL.db` specifies whether to restore the DB manifest or not.
+- `.spec.manifestOptions.singlestore.db` specifies whether to restore the DB manifest or not.
 - `.spec.dataSource.repository` specifies the Repository object that holds the backed up data.
 - `.spec.dataSource.snapshot` specifies to restore from latest `Snapshot`.
 - `.spec.addon.tasks[*]` specifies that both the `manifest-restore` and `logical-backup-restore` tasks.